Road trip in Majorca : What to do? Must-sees and tips

 - Catamaran cruise with lunch: book via this link

-- For canyoning or water sports, you will find what you are looking for on Manawa website, which we use regularly.
+- For coasteering (a combination of swimming and climbing), you can find it on the Manawa website, which we use regularly.

 Where to sleep in the north of Majorca?